Ethertale/rpgcharactergenerator.github.io/README.md

 # rpgcharactergenerator.github.io
-A simple character generator for your fantasy worlds.
+⚔️A simple character generator for your fantasy worlds🛡️

 This is a redo of the android app "RPG Character Generator" by AC Arcana with the intention to bring back one of the best character generators and to improve on it.